-As stand up paddle boarding grows ever more popular, more beginners are looking to purchase a board rather than rent or borrow one.
-But with all the options out there, it can be difficult to choose the best one.
-Luckily, there are plenty of good options, so with a little information, it’s easy to make a good choice.
+As stand up paddle boarding grows ever more popular, more beginners are looking to purchase a SUP board.
+But with all the options out there, it can be difficult to choose the best paddle board when you’re first starting out.
+Luckily, there are plenty of good options first time SUP enthusiasts, so with a little information, it’s easy to make a good choice.

 What’s the best stand up paddle board for beginners?
 The best stand up paddle board for beginners is the Roc Inflatable Paddle Board.
 It has fantastic reviews, is affordable without being cheap, and is great for all-around beginner use.
 It also comes packed with accessories to get you started paddling on the water immediately.

 When choosing a paddle board as a beginner, it’s important to look for a great combination of stability, affordability, and portability.
 Read on to see the top 10 paddle boards that combine all of these important factors.